MINNESOTA WILD VS SAN JOSE SHARKS

 SAN JOSE SHARKS

-The Gamethread will post at 4:30PM Central.
-Below are the projected lineups thanks to dailyfaceoff.com, as well as the Tale of the Tape, thanks to @keisarikine.
+The Gamethread will post at 7:00PM Central.
+Below are the projected lineups, thanks to dailyfaceoff.com, as well as the Tale of the Tape, brought to you by @keisarikine.
 Thanks for reading!